Funko Pop Box Condition Grading Guide

 Flaw Classification System

-Understanding how different types of damage affect grading is essential for collectors who want to accurately assess their figures before considering professional submission.
-The classification system breaks down defects based on specific grade criteria that directly impact collector appeal and market value.
+Knowing how different damage affects a grade is essential before you ever consider professional submission.
+The system breaks defects down by grade criteria that directly hit collector appeal and market value.

 Grade 10 — Perfect

-Policy: We will never call any Pop a perfect 10.
-Even factory-fresh boxes have microscopic imperfections.
-Highest Possible: 9 is the maximum grade achievable.
+Policy: we'll never call any Pop a perfect 10 — even factory-fresh boxes have microscopic imperfections.
+Highest possible: 9 is the realistic maximum.

 Grade 9 — Nearly Perfect

-Condition: 1 or 2 barely noticeable flaws visible only upon close inspection.
-Examples include very minor corner softness and tiny surface marks barely visible.
-Appeal: Highly sought after by serious collectors.
+Condition: 1 or 2 barely noticeable flaws visible only on close inspection — very minor corner softness, tiny surface marks.
+Appeal: highly sought after by serious collectors.

 Grade 8 — Very Presentable

-Condition: Very little wear, may exhibit 1 to 3 minor flaws.
-Examples include light corner wear, minor edge imperfections, and small surface scuffs.
-Note: For Pops under $40, listed as "8 or better" when satisfying 98% of collectors.
+Condition: very little wear, maybe 1 to 3 minor flaws — light corner wear, minor edge imperfections, small surface scuffs.
+Note: for Pops under $40, often listed as "8 or better" since it satisfies 98% of collectors.

 Grade 7 — Noticeable but Presentable

-Condition: Damage far more noticeable, but Pop still presents well.
-May exhibit 1 to 3 moderate flaws.
-Market: Acceptable to most collectors.
+Condition: damage far more noticeable, but the Pop still presents well — typically 1 to 3 moderate flaws.
+Market: acceptable to most collectors.

 Grade 6 — Compromised Presentation

-Condition: May show 3+ moderate and/or 1 severe flaw.
-Flaws become obvious and visual presentation is compromised.
-Impact: Level where flaws start to become more obvious.
+Condition: 3+ moderate and/or 1 severe flaw — defects become obvious and visual presentation suffers.
+Impact: the level where flaws start to really show.

 Grade 5 — Getting Ugly

-Condition: This is where things start to get ugly.
-2 or more severe flaws but still somewhat presentable.
-Threshold: Lowest grade typically assigned to in-box Pops.
+Condition: this is where things get ugly — 2 or more severe flaws, but still somewhat presentable.
+Threshold: the lowest grade typically assigned to an in-box Pop.

 Professional Grading Standards